IMDC/Webmoti-Employ/client/README.md

 # @webmoti-employ/client

-This is a React and Vite app that's deployed online and also wrapped in Electron for the desktop app.
+This is a React and Vite app that's deployed online.

 ## Setup